 The better argument may be the one adopted in a concurrence written by Judge O’Scannlain in concurrence with the majority opinion (also written by Judge O’Scannlain).
 In his concurring opinion, Judge O’Scannlain writes that the DirectTV suit is simply outside the scope of the arbitration provision because it does not “aris[e] out of” the cell service contract, as required by the Federal Arbitration Act.
 The lawsuit regarding DirectTV’s purported spam phone calls has no relation to a contract for cell service.
 This seems to me to be a much better way of squaring the broad arbitration provision agreed to and the intuitive sense most people have that a cell service contract should not create an agreement to arbitrate disputes with what was, at the time of formation, an unrelated company.

-These cases highlight the importance of careful drafting when putting together and negotiating a contract, particularly with regards to dispute resolution clauses.
+These cases highlight the importance of careful drafting when putting together and negotiating a contract, particularly with regard to dispute resolution clauses.
 Whenever you or your business find yourself negotiating a contract of importance, it is key to hire experienced counsel who can recognize the subtleties that can lead to unintended consequences down the road.
 Dressel/Malikschmitt LLP is a sophisticated firm with the skills necessary to both avoid unfortunate surprises in your agreements, as well as to negotiate the most favorable terms possible for you and your business.
 Whether you are seeking counsel for a “one off” contract or to engage an outside general counsel on a regular basis, please contact us through our online form, or by calling us at (848) 202-9323.